 Food production is largely regulated at the local level by your health department.
 Since cloud kitchens are so new, regulators may be unfamiliar with the concept.
 They may start hitting you with unexpected requirements, or start treating you like a full-service restaurant.

-Agents will want to see that food is being safely stored, produced, packaged and delivered, which may require the production of HACCP and other production plans for review.
-Also, having multiple tenants producing under one roof increases complexity of who is licensed to produce and distribute food.
+Agents will want to see that food is being safely stored, produced, packaged, and delivered, which may require the production of HACCP and other production plans for review.
+Also, having multiple tenants producing under one roof increases the complexity of who is licensed to produce and distribute food.
 You must be prepared to go the extra mile in showing them that your operation is safe and responsible.

 Cloud kitchens started popping up in the early 2010s in response to increased demand for high-quality meal delivery and rising rents in city center locations.
-Green Summit Group opened one of the first cloud kitchens in New York City in 2013, and have grown out to four locations across two cities.
+Green Summit Group opened one of the first cloud kitchens in New York City in 2013, and has grown out to four locations across two cities.

 Many more start-ups have followed suit and as we enter a new decade, cloud kitchens are becoming big business, with venture capital pouring into start-ups specifically aiming to take advantage of this new market.

 The trend is driven by the coming of age of millennials with disposable income demanding digital, mobile-friendly solutions.
-And this will only get more pronounced as the next generation, who have grown-up with the internet and smartphones, enters the marketplace (sorry boomers).
+And this will only get more pronounced as the next generation, who have grown up with the internet and smartphones, enters the marketplace (sorry boomers).

-Looking further forward, advances in kitchen automation, drone delivery, and the continued growth of the gig economy look to give cloud kitchens more of an advantage by lowering their costs even further.
+Looking further forward advances in kitchen automation, drone delivery, and the continued growth of the gig economy look to give cloud kitchens more of an advantage by lowering their costs even further.

 As urban real estate prices continue their upward trend, delivery-only kitchens are able to take advantage of their ‘virtual’ nature.
 The only restriction on their location is that they must be within a realistic delivery distance of enough hungry customers.

 Companies like Kitchen United are focussing on light industrial areas outside dense urban centers but near enough to satisfy the demand of residential areas.
-Large warehouses at low rents are the perfect venues to house expansive shared kitchens, if you have the capital to outfit them.
+Large warehouses at low rents are the perfect venues to house expansive shared kitchens if you have the capital to outfit them.
 Using demand data collected from delivery apps, they are able to determine the best locations to serve particular neighborhoods.